-CONDITIONS INCLUDED WITHIN THE TRAFFIC ROUTES ASSESSMENT

-- 23. The applicant is to undertake the commitments provided within the Transport Routes Assessment with particular reference to - (i) The Spencers Brook Road intersection, entry and exit points to the extraction area is to be maintained by Italia Stone to the Shire's specification during extractive operations; - (ii) Italia Stone will install and maintain approved road signs along the transport route in consultation with the local government (including at the intersection of Spencers Brook Road/Trimmer Road), warning other road users of trucks entering and using the public road system; - (iii) Heavy vehicles will drive at a reduced speed limit of 80km/h on Spencers Brook Road in general, a reduced speed of 60

-- km/h through the Spencers Brook townsite and an estimated maximum speed of 50 km/h near the intersection of Trimmer Road/Spencers Brook Road; - (iv) It will formulate, implement and review a Drivers' Code of Conduct (the principles are set in Attachment 14); - (v) Undertake the noise mitigation commitments in section 6.2; - (vi) Establish and maintain a monitoring program (see section 6.4); - (vii) Trucks will be equipped with GPS tracking which can monitor in real time: - (viii) Review and work with the Shire and community to minimise risks regarding operations during certain times of the year (e.g. harvest); and
+proved transport route is to be from the quarry site, west along ers Brook Road through adjoining properties being Lots 92, 94 onto Northam York Road, Yilgarn Avenue and Great Eastern ay and return to site along the same route. to comply with any of the conditions outlined may result in the government revoking this development approval or taking ther action as considered appropriate by the Shire of Northam as ava illable under the existing legislation and Local Law NCLUDED WITHIN THE TRAFFIC ROUTES ASSESSMENT oplicant is to undertake the commitments provided within the ort Routes Assessment, with particular reference to (i) The Spencers Brook Road intersection, entry and exit points to the extraction area is to be maintained by Italia Stone to the 7112 Shire's specification during extractive operations; (ii) Italia Stone will install and maintain approved road signs along the transport route in consultation with the local government (including at the intersection of Spencers Brook Road/Trimmer Road), warning other road users of trucks 71112 entering and using the public road system; (iii) Heavy vehicles will drive at a reduced speed limit of 80km/h on Spencers Brook Road in general, a reduced speed of 60 km/h through the Spencers Brook townsite and an estimated maximum speed of 50 km/h near the intersection of Trimmer ( ) ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( Road/Spencers Brook Road; (i∨) It will formulate, implement and review a Drivers' Code of Conduct (the principles are set in Attachment 14); (∨) Undertake the noise mitigation commitments in section 6.2; (∨i) Establish and maintain a monitoring program (see section 6.4); (∨ii) Trucks will be equipped with GPS tracking which can monitor · · · · · · · · · · · · · · · · · · · in real time; (∨iii) Review and work with the Shire and community to minimise risks regarding operations during certain times of the year (e.g. harvest); and ADVICE NOTES he development the subject of this approval is not substantially mmenced within a period of 2 years, or such other period as ecified in the approval after the date of the determination, the proval shall lapse and be of no further effect. ire Officer's will undertake a routine annual inspection of the e at the time the extractive industry licence renewal is applied for

-ADVICE NOTES